GameMaster1940/My-Profile/README.md

 - Email Address: S3858813@student.rmit.edu.au
 - Background information: I was born on the 9th of November 1999 in Melbourne Australia.
 In January 2009 I moved to India for 2.5 years for my dad’s work (He is a banker for ANZ).
 Whilst in India I got to travel around the world.
 I first went to Paris in 2009, then to London in 2010 then London again in 2011 for a cruise around the Mediterranean Sea where I got to visit Gibraltar, France, Spain and Portugal.
 I then moved back to Australia later that same year.
 In August 2013, about 2 years after getting back from India, I moved down to South Gippsland where I currently live.
 In 2019 I finished Year 12 then in March 2020 I started my Bachelor of Information Technology.

+### Interest in IT

+- Interest in IT: My main interest in IT revolves around studying and working with the latest technology.
+Given my various disabilities, I have always been interested in robotics, self-driving cars and other such technology that will allow me to lead a more independent life.
+- Why did I choose to come to RMIT: The reason I chose to come to RMIT was because it offered the best course options regarding IT.
+A qualification in this degree will give me a broader range of job opportunities.
+- What did I expect to learn from my studies: From my studies I was mainly hoping to obtain broad spectrum skills around IT, more specifically learning skills that revolve around all different areas of programming.

 ### Markdown